Burns and Allen

-Burns and Allen were an American comedy duo consisting of George Burns and his wife, Gracie Allen.
+Burns and Allen were an American comedy duo consisting of George Burns and his wife Gracie Allen.
 They worked together as a successful comedy team that entertained vaudeville, film, radio, and television audiences for over forty years.

 The duo met in 1922 and married in 1926.
 Burns played the straight man and Allen played a silly, addle-headed woman whose convoluted logic Burns was often ill-equipped to challenge.
-The duo starred in a number of films, including Lambchops (1929), The Big Broadcast (1932) and two sequels in 1935 and 1936, and A Damsel in Distress (1937).
+The duo starred in a number of films, including Lambchops (1929), The Big Broadcast (1932) its two sequels (1935 and 1936), and A Damsel in Distress (1937).
 Their 30-minute radio show debuted in September 1934 as The Adventures of Gracie, whose title changed to The Burns and Allen Show in 1936; the series ran, moving back and forth between NBC and CBS, until May 1950.
-After their radio show's cancellation, Burns and Allen reemerged on television with a popular situation comedy, which ran from 1950 to 1958.
+After their radio show's cancellation, Burns and Allen reemerged on television with a popular sitcom, which ran from 1950 to 1958.